jkk/cantata/README.md

           :where [:= "Canada" :renter.country-name]])
 ```

-You can have Cantata fetch data from related tables in multiple database round trips if you prefer, using `querym`.
-With this strategy, primary keys gathered during an initial query will be used to find data from related tables.
+You can tell Cantata to fetch data from related tables in multiple database round trips if you prefer, using `querym`.
+With `querym`, primary keys gathered during an initial query will be used to find data from related tables.

 ```clj
 ;; 3 database round trips - an extra for each to-many relationship